hindu-comm/weblogs/manasataramgini/2017/07/2017-07-30_mongolica-chingiz-khan-and-the-rest.md

 out the Mohammedans in their early years but lacked the geographically strategic planning and use of outflanking in their campaigns that Chingiz showed.
 This was their undoing in the end.
-Among the Hindus in recent times Chatrapati Śivaji alone comes across as a parallel to Chingiz in his energy and audacity.
+Among the Hindus in recent times Chatrapati Śivāji alone comes across as a parallel to Chingiz in his energy and audacity.
 His geographical strategic planning was impeccable in many ways like the great Khan.
-His successors showed the same lack of the grasp of the religious dimension as the Chingizids.
-Importantly, other than Śivajī and perhaps Hambirrāv Mohite and Moro Tryambak Pingle they clearly lacked a pool of talent for independent strategic and tactical virtuosity, which we see among the deputies of the great Khan both from his family and the larger Mongol circle – Qasar, Tolui, Boghorju, Muqali, Jebe, Subedai and Chormagan.
-Even with Śivajī’s greatest successor Bajirāv-I we see among his deputies a lesser commitment to the great cause – other than Pilājī Jādhav (at some level also a mentor) and Rāṇoji Śinde the best of his other deputies seem to have questionable in terms of loyalty.
+His eventual successors (barring Śambhu) showed the same lack of the grasp of the religious dimension as the Chingizids.
+Importantly, other than Śivājī and perhaps Hambirrāv Mohite, the amātya and Moro Tryambak Pingle they clearly lacked a pool of talent for independent strategic and tactical virtuosity, which we see among the deputies of the great Khan both from his family and the larger Mongol circle – Qasar, Tolui, Boghorju, Muqali, Jebe, Subedai and Chormagan.
+Even with Śivājī’s greatest successor Bajirāv-I we see among his deputies a lesser commitment to the great cause – other than Pilājī Jādhav (at some level also a mentor) and Rāṇoji Śinde the best of his other deputies seem to have questionable in terms of loyalty.
 Thus, the achievements of the Marāṭhā-s, while ensuring our survival to date, still fell short of their intended goal of re-establishing the unified Hindu nation.